hansamadev/hansamadev/README.md

 ###

-<h6 align="left">I'm a web developer, but I also work on vehicle engines, UAVs, and electronic/software systems.
-I develop web applications and motor-related software using Python, combining my engineering knowledge with software development.
-Additionally, I have advanced skills in Adobe Photoshop and After Effects, allowing me to create professional designs and video edits for both technical and creative projects.
+<h6 align="left">I am a freelance web developer specializing in web applications, but I also develop software for motorsports using Python.
+My work focuses on vehicle engines, UAVs, and motorsport-specific technologies, including simulation software, telemetry analysis, and performance optimization systems used in F1 and other racing disciplines.
+With a strong technical foundation, I aim to contribute to the motorsports industry by developing advanced software solutions that enhance performance and innovation.

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/html5/html5-original.svg" height="40" alt="html5 logo"  />